 Many, if not most, authorities recommend writing a complete first draft without stopping to edit or rewrite.
 That way your whole plot idea comes through, without any “fixing” getting in the way.
-It’s as if you were telling someone your story.
+It’s as if you were telling someone the story.

 But when you’re finished, how can you be sure that your first draft is as effective as it can be.
 Aside from mechanical issues like spelling and punctuation, here’s a tool that can show you where there might be some weaknesses.
 It’s three numbers: 5 & 5 & 1.

 The first 5

 The first 5 represents the five journalist’s questions, whose answers are considered basic in information-gathering or problem-solving.
 These are usually called the 5 Ws: Who, What, When, Where, and Why.
 Sometimes an h is added, for how.

 When starting to write a scene or a section or a chapter, or even after you’ve written it, write out or type the 5 Ws for that scene, section, or chapter.

 - Who is in the scene, section, or chapter?
 Who’s telling the story—a narrator or one of the characters?
 Who else is in the picture?

 - What is going on?
 What is the background and major action in the scene, section, or chapter?

 - When does the action happen?
 In what season, day of the week, or time of day does the scene, section, or chapter take place (if relevant)?

 - Where does the scene, section, or chapter take place?
 Indoors?
 Outdoors?
 In what kind of setting?
 On land, at sea, or in the air?
 Or even on another planet!